c565659/MANUAL_AI_SYSTEM/README.md

 Default Experience

+### 3D Geometry Authority Exception

+When an approved `.stp` model is supplied and `DATABASE/3D_Reconstruction/Rhino_7_Vector_Linework.md` is active:

+- The STEP model is authoritative for product geometry.
+- The source DOCX remains authoritative for formal text, hierarchy, instruction order and instructional relationships.
+- Source DOCX images are used primarily as viewing-angle, composition and instructional references.
+- Source-image product geometry shall not override conflicting STEP geometry.
+- Non-modeled source-image elements may be retained according to the approved 3D Reconstruction fallback rule.

+When no `.stp` model is supplied, this exception is inactive and the normal source-document workflow remains unchanged.

 Lower-priority information shall never override higher-priority information.

 When conflicts cannot be resolved, production shall stop until clarification is obtained.